Main header image

 Students attending an international school may request payment be made directly to them if the college or university will not accept a check from a second party.
 In that case, the international student must provide proof of enrollment before a wire transfer can be made.
 Awards are wired to all Non-U.S. scholarship recipients once proof of enrollment and wire form has been received.

-• A current, complete transcript of grades.
-Grade reports are not accepted.
+• A current, complete transcript of grades (academic record).
 Transcripts must display student name, school name, grades and credit hours for each course and term in which each course was taken.

 Your application is not complete unless all required materials are submitted electronically.